Setting the Tone for the Lenten Journey

 "For our sake he made Him to be sin who did not know sin, so that we might become the righteousness of God in Him.
 Working together then, we appeal to you not to receive the Grace of God in vain."

-Oftentimes when watching a football game in which the home team trails by a few touchdowns midway through the 4th quarter, the Announcer will point out on cue that the "home team must start to play with a greater sense of urgency".
-In a similar fashion, Paul is urging the Corinthians to act upon this outpouring of God's holy grace.
+Oftentimes when watching a football game in which the home team trails by a few touchdowns midway through the 4th quarter, the Announcer will point out that the "home team has to start playing with a greater sense of urgency.”
+In similar fashion, Paul is urging the Corinthians to act upon this outpouring of God's holy grace.

 Jesus said to his disciples: "Take care not to perfrom rigtheous deeds in order that people may see them; otherwise, you will have no recompense from your heavenly Father.
 When you give alms, do not blow a trumpet before you as the hypocrites do in the synagogues and in the streets to win the praise of others.
 Amen I say to you, they have received their reward.
 But when you give alms, do not let your left hand know what your right is doing, so that your almsgiving may be secret.
 And your father who sees in secret will repay you.